Love of Reading

 - Appreciate other cultural traditions from around the world

-- Internalize decision-making as it is modelled by the characters
+- Internalize decision-making as it is modeled by the characters

 Common Core Standards

-Over the last 20 years, researchers have found that children who spend the most time reading are also more likely to become stronger readers, score higher on standardized tests, and become better all-around students.
+Researchers have found that children who spend more time reading are more likely to become stronger readers, score higher on standardized tests, and become better all-around students.
 It also follows that children who enjoy experiencing a story in different ways are more likely to read for pleasure (one of the fundamental predictors of student achievement).
-Using different media formats to read stories out loud also applies the "Three Read Theory" developed at the Ohio State University, School of Education.

-- 92% of the teachers said they would recommend the Story Cove product line.
+- 92% of teachers said they would recommend the Story Cove product line

-- 91% of the teachers reported that the students enjoyed the animations.
+- 91% of teachers reported that the students enjoyed the animations

-- 89% of the teachers reported that the students were able to easily apply the character traits.
+- 89% of teachers reported that the students were able to easily apply the character traits

-- 93% of the teachers liked the lesson plans a lot and found them very useful.
+- 93% of teachers liked the lesson plans a lot and found them very useful

 Sample Comments from Teachers